20 Best Things to Do in Zion National Park

 This is why Zion National Park can and should be planned with the idea of visiting certain areas at certain times of the day and year—and yes, I mean year, because snow, ice, and summer heat will largely determine what’s open, what is safe, and whether waterfalls will be flowing.

-All this to say, I’ve been fortunate to visit Zion National Park many times over many years, since I was a little kid, and across all those visits, in every season, I believe this list truly includes some of the best recommendations and insider tips that you will find about the park—regardless of the time of year you plan to visit!
+All this to say, I’ve been fortunate to visit Zion National Park many times over many years—first when I was just a little kid—and across all those visits, in every season, I believe this list truly includes some of the best recommendations and insider tips that you will find about the park—regardless of the time of year you plan to visit!

 Angels Landing